P. R. Sreejesh: International career

-At the Tokyo Olympics, on 5 August 2021, Sreejesh played a key role in defeating Germany to clinch the bronze medal for India after 41 years.
+At the Tokyo Olympics, on 5 August 2021, Sreejesh played a key role in defeating Germany to clinch the bronze medal for India, their first Olympic medal in hockey for 41 years.

-Sreejesh is in race for World games Athlete of the year and according to the reports, the online voting will start from 10 January 2022 and ends at 31 January 2022.
+Sreejesh was a part of the team that won 2022 Commonwealth Games Silver, 2023 Asian Champion Trophy tite and 2022 Asian Games hockey Gold medal.

+He was also played a key role in India's bronze-medal winning journey at the 2024 Summer Olympics in Paris.
+He retired from his international career post the Olympics games.

 Club career

 At the auction of the inaugural season of the Hockey India League, Sreejesh was bought by the Mumbai franchise for US$38,000.
 He played two seasons for their team, Mumbai Magicians.
 In 2014, he was bought by Uttar Pradesh Wizards for US$69,000 and since the 2015 season, has been playing for them.
 PR Sreejesh became the second Indian to win the "World Athlete of the Year" after Rani Rampal.

 Personal life

 Sreejesh married his longtime girlfriend Aneeshya, a former long jumper and an Ayurveda doctor.
-They have a daughter (b.
-2014) Anusree.
-His son, Sreeansh was born in 2017.
-He is currently employed as Chief Sports Organiser with the Government of Kerala's Department of General and Higher Education.
+Their daughter Anusree was born in 2014.
+Their son Sreeansh was born in 2017.
+He is currently employed as a Joint Director with the Government of Kerala's Department of General and Higher Education.
 Sreejesh is a member of Rotary Club of Kizhakkambalam, District 3201.